devchia254/swapi_robots/README.md

 - How to use AJAX and Promises

 ## Features & Code Snippets
-Below are some of the features and code extracts of this coding exercise.
+Below are some of the key features and code extracts of this web app.

 ### Fetch API
 ---